wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 jQuery appeals so much to web designers also because it enables us to select DOM elements in code just like we do with CSS.
 Let's see it in action.

-Think back a couple of weeks when we introduced the DOM API:
+Think back a couple of weeks when we introduced the DOM API and the todo lab:

 ```
 document.getElementById('presentation');